All posts

 Looking at the XE session

-When a blocked process report detects a system process is involved, it just gives up on giving me any useful details to track the culprit.
-The sad part is, that it considers an Activation Stored Proc as a background process and refuses to give me that information either.
-This and everything else is why debugging Service Broker issues isn’t fun.
+This is also why the blocked process report is useless here: when it detects a system process on either end, it stops giving useful details.
+The sad part is that it considers an Activation Stored Proc a background process and refuses to give me that information either.
+This and everything else is why debugging Service Broker issues isn't fun.

 CSbRollbackHandlerTask::DisableQ